inducingchaos/raycast-spotify-extension/INFINITE_FETCH_IMPLEMENTATION.md

    - Implemented fetchAll option with rate limiting
    - Added debug logging for testing
    - Reduced rate limit delay to 200ms for testing
-2. Implement progressive loading in UI
+2. ✅ Implement progressive loading in UI
+   - Created `useMySavedTracks` hook for caching and pagination
+   - Updated `useYourLibrary` to use the new hook
+   - Enabled caching by default with `useCachedPromise`
 3. Add loading state improvements

 ### Phase 2: Search Enhancement